robinwhitmore/jekylltechdocs/pages/designer/ds_gs_clients.md

 **To create a client:**
 1. From the Client tab of the Cloud Admin, click **Add Client**.
-2. Enter a name and email for your client.
+2. Enter a name and email for your client and optional ID and phone number.

     The email must be unique to Weebly, as this is what they will use to log into the <a data-container="body" data-toggle="popover" data-content="{{site.data.glossary.user_portal}}">User Portal.</a>
-3. Optionally send an invite email to the client.
-This email will have a link to their User Portal, so be sure to configure their contributor access right away.
-You can also send an email at a later date from their detail page.<!--todo: Q: Is this true?-->
-4. Set their contributor access. <!--todo: need to get info once coded-->
-By default, clients have <!--todo: ?? --> access to their sites.
-You can restrict that access by setting their Site Contributor permissions. <!--todo: add link-->

 Once you create a client, they are assigned an ID and you're taken to their detail page.
 <!--todo: screenshot-->